how to deal with trolls

 1. Ignore them

-If you come across a troll, one course of action is to consider ignoring them.
+If you come across a troll, one effective strategy for how to deal with trolls is to consider simply ignoring them.

-Trolls are fed by your feedback and your attention.
-Don't let them have it!
+Trolls are fueled by your feedback and attention—don’t let them have it!

-If you spot a troll comment (and they are easy to spot), take a quick screen grab and leave them be.
+If you spot a troll comment (and they’re easy to identify), take a quick screenshot and leave them be.

-Ignoring a troll will hopefully have them moving on quickly once they see they are not getting the attention or feedback they crave.
+Ignoring a troll will hopefully make them move on quickly once they realise they’re not getting the attention or reaction they crave.

 2. Avoid Arguments

-Ask questions to either check the validity of their claim or their identification, but also know when its time to walk away.
+Ask questions to check the validity of their claim or their identification, but also know when it’s time to walk away.

-Simply state your facts and move forward from the situation.
+Simply state your facts and move forward.
 Leave the ball in their court.
-This is NOT a situation where it pays to have the last say.
-Usually, by the second comment, a troll will have revealed themselves and if they have not, state your position and leave it there.
+This is NOT a situation where it pays to have the last word.
+Usually, by the second comment, a troll will have revealed themselves, and if they haven’t, just state your position and leave it there.

 3. Unmask them